Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Method

 \section{Method}

-Given the textured aerial reconstruction $\mathcal{M}$, our objective is to estimate the 6-DoF poses $\{\boldsymbol{\mathcal{\xi}}^q\}$ for the altered perspective images $\{ \mathbf{I}^q \}$ based on its noisy sensor priors $\{_s\boldsymbol{\mathcal{\xi}}^q\}$.
-We propose to tackle the cross-view issue of feature matching with a \textit{Render-and-Compare} framework.
 An overview of the proposed method is exhibited in Figure~\ref{fig:main}.
+Given the textured 3D reconstruction built from aerial photography imaging, our objective is to estimate the 6-DoF poses $\{\boldsymbol{\mathcal{\xi}}^q\}$ for the altered perspective query images $\{ \mathbf{I}^q \}$ based on their noisy sensor priors $\{_s\boldsymbol{\mathcal{\xi}}^q\}$.
+To achieve this goal, we propose a novel three-stage \textit{Render-and-Compare} framework, which first generates prior poses (Section~\ref{subsec:initial}), then renders synthesis views and depthmaps for each pose hypothesis (Section~\ref{subsec:synthesis}), and finally conducts virtual pose correction until the final pose rendering aligns with the query image (Section~\ref{subsec:correction}).